 Highlight the text you want to link, click on the icon ‘Insert/edit link’.

-A space will appear, where you can insert your URL address and then click ‘Apply’ icon or click on the icon ‘Link Options’ in order to see all the possible combinations.
+Space will appear, where you can insert your URL address and then click the ‘Apply’ icon or click on the icon ‘Link Options’ in order to see all the possible combinations.
 Fill the right spaces and click ‘Add Link’.

 you can always change the settings of the link.
 Just click on the link you want to change and choose one of the available options ‘Edit’ or ‘Remove link’.